magurmach/Star-Near-Earth/README.md

 ##Coordinate compression

 It is not possible to demonstrate the real distance among these stars.
 So, we have used coordinate compression scheme.
 All coordinate has been compressed into `(35 X 70)`.
-So, all the coordinate are represented among these grid.
+So, all the coordinate are represented among these grids.

 ##Output

 The programs takes as input `nearest_stars.txt` by default and outputs a list of names of all the stars in the file.
 Then the program outputs `X-Y` then `X-Z` and then `Y-Z` projection of the data. `S` shows the location of `SUN`.
-The nearest 9 stars have been numbered from 1-9 and due to coordinate compression, some stars may not be recognized as different stars in 2-D. ***And is different projection different stars may seem nearest, but the numbering has been done based on the real distance.***<br>Sample output Screen shot:<br>
+The nearest 9 stars have been numbered from 1-9 and due to coordinate compression, some stars may not be recognized as different stars in 2-D. ***And is different projection different stars may seem nearest, but the numbering has been done based on the real distance.***<br><br>Sample partial output Screen shot:<br>
 ![A partial screen shot to output](http://s13.postimg.org/i6i32c1af/Capture.png)